nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Edits an existing patient's appointment in idENTify.

-Format: `edit appts PATIENT_INDEX APPOINTMENT_INDEX [r/REASON] [d/DATE]`
+Format: `edit appts INDEX [r/REASON] [d/DATE] [pe/TIMEPERIOD]`

-* `PATIENT_INDEX` refers to the index number of the patient shown in the displayed patient list.
+* Edits the appointment at the specified `INDEX`.
+The index refers to the index number shown in the displayed appointment list.
+The index **must be a positive integer** 1, 2, 3, …​
-* `APPOINTMENT_INDEX` refers to the index number of the appointment to be unmarked for the desired patient.
-* Values of `PATIENT_INDEX` and `APPOINTMENT_INDEX` **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.

 Examples:
-* `edit appts 1 1 r/Cough d/2022-12-10 16:30` Edits the reason and date of the first patient's first appointment to be `Cough` and `2022-12-10 16:30`
+* `edit appts 1 r/Cough d/2022-12-10 16:30` Edits the reason and date of the first appointment to be `Cough` and `2022-12-10 16:30`
 respectively.
+Existing time period will not be edited.
-* `edit appts 1 1 r/Sore Throat` Edits the reason of the first patient's first appointment to be `Sore Throat`.
-Existing date will not be edited.
+* `edit appts 1 pe/1Y2M` Edits the time period of the first appointment to be recurring every 1 year 2 months.
+Existing reason and date will not be edited.

 ### Locating persons by name: `find`